top of page

 Each stage of business growth requires different levels of skill from your finance function.

-Small businesses with up to 15 employees will find that a competent bookkeeper will suffice; but for larger businesses, they’ll often need an accountant, plus some more strategic support from a finance director.
+Small businesses with up to 15 employees will find that a competent part-time bookkeeper will suffice; but for larger businesses, they’ll often need an accountant, plus some more strategic support from a finance director.
 Your needs will grow from purely keeping the books to a broader commercial role covering management information, forecasting, IT, tax, financing and back-office support.

 It’s crucial to anticipate the next stage well before you reach it; failure to do so will mean more pain later.
 There are so many times we’ve seen business suffer with things like cash-flow just because they’ve not had senior resource in place to conduct proper governance and sense-checking on critical business decisions.
+Hiring for finance roles on a part-time basis will enable your department to evolve and grow at a pace that suits you.

 3. Personality counts